ublue-os/bazzite/README.md

 - Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired (1GB by default).
 - BFQ I/O scheduler to prevent I/O starvation when installing games or during background duperemove processes.
 - CFS scheduler parameters from [Linux-TKG](https://github.com/Frogging-Family/linux-tkg) for increased performance.
+- TLS/SSL secured DNS and NTP by default.
+This is a handheld PC you're likely to use on random public networks after all.
 - Applies SteamOS's kernel parameters and enables amd-pstate by default.

 To rebase an existing system to this image: